 - The monthly billing includes a period charge and mileage fee (on TC campus vehicles only).
 Insurance and fuel consumption are billed separately on a monthly basis.

 - All drivers must be on the university payroll.
 If not, they must be a student or volunteer with written permission from the head of the renting department.
-All drivers must be at least 19 years of age and have a valid driver's license from one of the 50 states or Canada.
+All drivers must be at least 18 years of age and have a valid driver's license from one of the 50 states or Canada.
 We accept restricted driver's licenses.
-Drivers of 15 passenger vans must have completed a two-hour driver training course.

 - The only passengers allowed in any vehicle are those on official university business.
 No exceptions.